Richard Springer

-Richard "Rick" Paul Springer (c.
+Richard Paul "Rick" Springer (c.
 1951 – September 26, 2010) was an American anti-nuclear activist.
-He was best known for his arrest after smashing a crystal statue in front of former President Ronald Reagan at a luncheon in 1992, and his subsequent imprisonment on various charges.
+He was best known for his arrest after smashing a crystal eagle award in front of former US president Ronald Reagan at a luncheon in 1992.
+Springer faced imprisonment on various charges.

 Biography

-Early in life Richard Springer worked as a carpenter, a youth counselor, and a merchant mariner.
+Early in life Richard Springer worked as a carpenter, a youth counselor, and a merchant seaman.

 Anti-nuclear activism and Ronald Reagan incident

-In the early 1990s Springer founded The Hundredth Monkey Project, what he hoped would be a "massive set of concerts and demonstrations" bringing together anti-nuclear activists.
-The effort never fully materialized; however, on the weekend of April 10 to 12, 1992, a more modest gathering of 2,000 people assembled in the desert near the Nevada Test Site for a series of music and speeches organized by Springer.
+In the early 1990s Springer founded the Hundredth Monkey Project, which he hoped would be a "massive set of concerts and demonstrations" bringing together anti-nuclear activists.
+The project never fully materialized; however, on the weekend of April 10 to 12, 1992, a more modest gathering of 2,000 people assembled in the desert near the Nevada Test Site for a series of concerts and speeches organized by Springer.

-On April 13, many participants traveled to Las Vegas for a demonstration at a U.S. Department of Energy office, during which 24 people were arrested.
-The same day, Springer walked onto the stage of a National Association of Broadcasters luncheon in Las Vegas, Nevada, while former President of the United States Ronald Reagan was addressing the attendees.
+On April 13, many participants traveled to Las Vegas for a demonstration at a US Department of Energy office, during which 24 people were arrested.
+The same day, Springer walked onto the stage of a National Association of Broadcasters luncheon in Las Vegas while former president Ronald Reagan was addressing the attendees.
 On stage, Springer smashed a 30 lb crystal statue that had earlier been presented to Reagan and then attempted to commandeer the microphone into which Reagan was speaking.
-The glass shards of the crystal statue hit Reagan in the head.
-Springer was quickly swarmed by special agents of the United States Secret Service and dragged off-stage.
+Shards of the statue hit Reagan in the head.
+Springer was quickly swarmed by Secret Service agents and dragged off-stage.

 Springer had accessed the luncheon using a press credential issued by Indian Voices, a Native American affairs newsletter.
 At the time, the Secret Service did not have a policy of examining the press credentials of persons attending appearances by former presidents.